KevinDNgo/Library-Catalog/README.md

 so.
 Note: this tutorial assumes that you have a fresh installation of Windows 10.

 ## Installing PHP
+PHP is a server-side scripting language designed for web development.
+It is also used as a general-purpose programming language.
+Because of its relative ease of use for the Open Library API, JSON parsing, and HTML writing, it was one of the best choices for this project.
+Unfortunately, on Windows 10, PHP must be manually installed and configured before it can be used.
+Luckily, however, I will outline how this can be accomplished.
 1. Download the PHP ZIP Package from [the PHP website.](https://windows.php.net/download) Download the PHP 7.2.5 VC15 x64 Non Thread Safe
 ZIP file.
 Be sure to virus scan the file for your safety.
 2. Extract the files.
 Create a folder in your computer and extract the contents of the ZIP file into it.
-Of course you can place the folder anywhere, but for this example, we will extract the ZIP contents to C:\php.
+Of course you can place the folder anywhere, but for this example, we will extract the ZIP contents to **C:\php**.
-3. Add C:\php to the path environment variable.
+3. Add **C:\php** to the path environment variable.
 To ensure that Windows can find PHP, you need to change the path environment variable.
 From the Control Panel, choose System, select the "Advanced" tab, and click the "Environment Variables" button.
 Scroll down the System variables list and click on "Path" followed by the "Edit" button.
-Enter ";C:\php" to the end of the Variable value line (don't forget the semi-colon at the beginning).
+Enter "**;C:\php**" to the end of the Variable value line (don't forget the semi-colon at the beginning).

 4. Verify that everything is working.
-Open a command prompt, and type in "php -v".
+Open a command prompt, and type in "**php -v**".
 If you followed all the directions correctly, the command prompt should return the current installed version of PHP.

 ## Installing cURL